 Associate Professor Forbes McGain

 Forbes is an anaesthetist and intensive care physician at Western Health, Melbourne, Australia, and an Associate Professor (Medicine) at the University of Sydney, and the University of Melbourne.
+In December 2022 he was appointed the inaugural Associate Dean Healthcare Sustainability in the Faculty of Medicine, Dentistry and Health Sciences at The University of Melbourne.

 He enjoys being involved in research, teaching and education at the hospital, university and beyond.
 Forbes remains passionate about making seemingly small environmental sustainability changes to how we practice medicine that become magnified through every nations’ hospitals.
 His love of nature affects everything he does at work, home, and well, anywhere…